 - Georgia Pest Management Handbook

-Our office has information on the hemlock woolly adelgid.
-The hemlock woolly adelgid is a tiny pest posing a giant threat to the hemlock trees in Georgia.
-Visit our office today we have information available on treatment chemical control and the identification of woolly adelgid.
+Our office has information on the hemlock woolly adelgid it is a tiny pest posing a giant threat to the hemlock trees in Georgia.
+Visit our office today we have information available on treatment chemical control and the identification.

 Fish Pond Management

 - UGA Aquatic Publications

 Lumpkin County has a strong agricultural base.
 That is often overlooked or taken for granted in these days of rapid county growth.
 Agricultural production, however, makes many significant contributions to our local economy and quality of life.